superpower1/ga_wdi/wdi_note.md

 puts will convert things to string, p (short for print) will print out details

 ### Pry
-repl stands for Read-Eval-Print Loop which means a eviroment that you can type in commands and see the result (like irb and pry for ruby and browser console for js) pry is a colorful ruby console (irb)
+REPL stands for Read-Eval-Print Loop which means a eviroment that you can type in commands and see the result (like irb and pry for ruby and browser console for js) pry is a colorful ruby console (irb)
 ```
 require 'pry'